Bowenwu1/MineCube/docs/reports/final-report.md

 > **A sample voxel editor based on OpenGL 3.3+**, inspired by [MagicaVoxel](https://ephtracy.github.io/).
 >
-> Support Windows 10 and Mac OX currently.
+> Support Windows 10 currently.
 >
 > A final project originally of 5 undergraduate students for the course Computer Graphics, SYSU.
 >